sashuu69/iot-water-level-indicator/README.md

 1. The communication between the modules is via I2C communication.
 2. All the data is stored in firebase.

+## Libraries

+### tank Module

+1. wire.h - for I2C communication

+### valve Module

+1. wire.h - for I2C communication

+### Main Module

+1. RPi_I2C_driver library (included with code) - for LCD
+2. RPi.GPIO library - for GPIO
+3. os - for running bash commands
+4. subprocess - for getting values from bash commands
+5. time - for sleep related functions
+6. datetime - for detecting current date and time
+7. pyrebase - for firebase connectivity
+8. socket - for working with web requests

 ## Files and folders explained